tigerfarm/arduino/Altair101/asm/programs/README.md

 opLxi.asm               LXI : load address values from a number or label into register pairs: B:C, D:E, and H:L.
-                        Echo the register pair address and the data at that 16 bit address. opShld.asm              SHLD a : L -> (address a); H -> (address a+1)
+                        Echo the register pair address and the data at that 16 bit address. opShld.asm              SHLD a : L -> (address a); H -> (address a+1) opAni.asm               ANI : AND an immediate value with register A.
+                        Example: 11101101 AND 10110000 = 10100000
+opOra.asm               ORA : Register A, OR'ed with registers: B,C,D,E,H,L, and M. Result each time is stored in register A.

++++ Assembler issue when the 2 are one after the other, and the program is over 255 bytes:
+        OrStr       db  '\n--- OR ---'
+        EqualStr    db  '\n=========='

 pPrintDigit.asm         CALL procedure to print a digit that is in register A. pPlaySoundEffects.asm   Play sound effects: on(regA=1) or off(regA=0).
 OUT 69